 Regarding Dr. Ramirez’ work with students in the Med/Ed Program, Dr. Cigarroa said, “He saw firsthand the intellectual brilliance and potential that the students along the border truly have.
 Much of the diversity we are now experiencing in the schools of medicine across the state of Texas, and even beyond, is the result of the work of Mario Ramirez.”

-The post Former regent, South Texas medical pioneer Mario Ramirez dies appeared first on UT Health Science Center News.
+The post Former Regent, South Texas medical pioneer Mario Ramirez, M.D., dies appeared first on UT Health Science Center News.